 If, on the other hand, you don’t really have anything big coming up or if you’re interested in developing a personal brand (models, photographers, speakers etc), then go for this one.

 Everything we discussed in Strategy 1 is still useful.
-You should work on your bio description (just simply explain who you are), reach out to other accounts in your niche and engage with their followers.
+You should work on your bio description, explain who you are and what your account is about, reach out to other accounts in your niche and engage with their followers.

 The major difference here is that you need to build your feed up BEFORE you do the outreach.
 Remember, you won’t be driving people to your upcoming offer to get followers on Instagram — you will be driving them to your posts.

 How many posts should you have published before you start serious Instagram outreach?
 In my opinion, at least 9-12 posts would be a good starting point.

 This means when someone lands on your profile there is sufficient content to portray you and/or your brand.
 Keep in mind that your posts should complement each other to create a cohesive grid and feed aesthetic.

 Having a nice layout for your images really matters.
 Yes, each individual image works for driving engagement from your existing Instagram followers who see the posts in their feed.